-Review the statutory duties and powers of a Guardian and a Conservator before the Intervention Hearing, and determine (with the involvement of the subject, if possible) which powers are appropriate.
-Often, the terms of the orders of appointment, and the powers and limitations on the powers of the Guardian and Conservator provide an opportunity to advance the interests and desires of the subject, and ensure the least restrictive alternative.
+- Review the statutory duties and powers of a guardian and a conservator before the hearing, and determine (with the involvement of the subject, if possible) which powers are appropriate.
+Often, the terms of the orders of appointment, and the powers and limitations on the powers of the guardian and conservator provide an opportunity to advance the interests and desires of the subject, and ensure the least restrictive alternative. - If appropriate, issue and serve subpoenas for documents or witnesses. - Determine the evidence and witnesses to be presented to the Court.